 Recent research is confirming this finding and adds an additional interesting element to the recipe.
 It seems eye color is an additional factor for predicting incidence of SAD.

 Two new studies are providing interesting explanations about sex and eye color influencing the risk of SAD.

-conference of the British Psychological Society in Nottingham, United Kingdom, by Lance Workman, who is a professor at the University of South Wales, likewise in the U.K.Why ‘blue eyes keep the blues away’The very first research study to be provided by
+These findings were presented at the British Psychological Society conference in Nottingham, United Kingdom.
+Presented by Lance Workman, a professor at the University of South Wales in an interesting study titled: “Why blue eyes keep the blues away’.

 They investigated the relationship between SAD, lateralized emotions, and eye color by surveying 175 trainees from the University of South Wales and the Girne American University in North Cyprus.
 The results of the surveys revealed that participants with brown eyes were considered most likely to experience shifts in mood compared to blue-eyed participants.
 Prof. Workman has an interesting explanation for this.
 He says,” We know that light entering the brain triggers a reduction in levels of melatonin. ”

 “As blue eyes enable more light into the brain, it may be that this leads to a greater reduction in melatonin during the day and this is why people with lighter eyes are less prone to SAD.”

 “Individuals with blue eyes appear to have a degree of resilience to SAD,” explained the authors of the study.

 This, they posit, “may be taken as suggestive that the blue eye mutation was picked as a protective aspect from SAD as sub-populations of human beings migrated to northern latitudes.”